Are you someone who struggles to lose weight but no problem gaining it?

-Do you have a naturally larger frame?
+Do you have a naturally larger body shape?

-The technical term for this body type is 'endomorph'.
+The technical term for this body type is endomorph.

-How to Train if You're an Endomorph
+How to Train if You're an Endomorph Body Types

 Slogging away at steady-state cardio isn’t the solution if you're an endomorph body type.
 The focus should be on burning fat through a combination of cardio AND weight training.